-ABSTRACT: Nearly a decade ago, Michigan adopted its first incarnation of a medical marijuana program—sans any sort of licensing framework.
+Nearly a decade ago, Michigan adopted its first incarnation of a medical marijuana program—without any sort of licensing framework.
 To try and remedy this, state legislators decided to amend the law in 2016 and began rolling out a legitimate state and local licensing structure in early 2018.
 However, 2018 is coming to a close, and state officials have licensed only a handful of businesses.
-Furthermore, a vote for recreational marijuana is around the corner and set to appear on voters’ ballots this November.
+Furthermore, a vote for recreational marijuana is set to appear on voters’ ballots this month.
 Perhaps the state is biding its time for a big recreational push in the coming months, and maybe some business owners should too.

 Medical Marijuana in Michigan: 2008 to Today

-In 2008, Michigan state legislators quickly drafted and initiated the Michigan Medical Marihuana Act (“MMMA”) after a successful ballot proposal called for its creation.
-Under the MMMA, licensed patients could grow up to 12 plants for their own use, while licensed marijuana caregivers could grow 12 plants for up to six individuals for a total of 72 plants.
+Medical marijuana officially came to Michigan in 2008 when Michigan state legislators quickly drafted and initiated the Michigan Medical Marihuana Act (“MMMA”) after a successful ballot proposal called for its creation.
+Under the MMMA, licensed patients in Michigan could grow up to 12 plants for their own use, while licensed marijuana caregivers could grow 12 plants for up to six individuals for a total of 72 plants.

 This led some creative entrepreneurs to open dispensaries that operated as non-profits.
 Licensed caregivers opened storefronts where they distributed marijuana to patients for donations in return.
 However, this loophole was closed after a series of court rulings from 2011 to 2016, prompting law enforcement to begin shutting down dispensaries.